c1nderscript/auto-merger/MONITORING.md

 ### 1. Log File Size Monitoring - HIGH PRIORITY ⚠️

 **Issue**: The force-merge job frequency has been increased by 10× (from previous schedule).
+It now runs every minute, which causes logs to grow much faster than before.

 **Critical Path**: `/var/log/force-merge.log`